UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.BL_ArmatureChannel.rst

       .. note::

-         Changing this field has no immediate effect, the pose is updated when the armature is updated during the graphic render (see :data:`BL_ArmatureObject.update`).
+         Changing this field has no immediate effect, the pose is updated when the armature is updated during the graphic render (see :data:`BL_ArmatureObject.update <bge.types.BL_ArmatureObject.update>`).

    .. attribute:: scale